pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/compute/index.md

 ```

-The full URL to an instance template from
-which all new instances will be created.
+- The full URL to an instance template from which all new instances of this version will be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/compute/regionInstanceGroupManager.ts#L226">property name</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/compute/regionInstanceGroupManager.ts#L230">property name</a>
 </h3>

 ```typescript